How are the residents selected?

 Our residency programs produce highly skilled pharmacists capable of many different types of positions when they graduate.
 Several of our residency graduates (PGY1/PGY2) have attained a diversity of positions, including clinical specialists, academic faculty and pharmacy management.
 Previous residents have included a former ASHP president, residency program directors, director of pharmacy, local pharmacy chapter officers and other successful leadership positions.

 What is the average cost for housing in Houston?

 You should expect to pay $1500 or more per month for a one- or two-bedroom apartment if you live in the Texas Medical Center area.
 Housing in outlying areas is less expensive, but results in longer commute times.
 Most residents choose to live closer to the hospital.

 What is there to do in Houston?

-Houston is the fourth largest city in the nation and has an abundance of recreational opportunities.
-Evenings out can include professional sporting events, such as the Houston Astros, Texans, Rockets or Dynamo games.
+Houston is fourth largest city in the nation and as such has an abundance of recreational opportunities.
+Evenings out can include professional sporting events such as the Houston Astros, Texans, Rockets, Dynamo, or Comets games.
 Discounted tickets are often available since Houston Methodist is the sponsor hospital for many of the professional teams.
-An abundance of local multi-cultural activities exist, such as the season of festivals, as well as taking in the opera, ballet, symphony or upcoming Broadway musicals.
+An abundance of local multicultural activities exist such as the season of festivals, Houston Grand Opera, Houston Ballet, Houston Symphony, and Broadway musicals.